 Studying in the UK

 Studying at a UK university may be different from your previous higher education experiences but don’t be alarmed by this.
 Staff at your university or your programme officer will be able to assist you with any concerns or queries that you have.
-To help you prepare and for practical advice visit the free online resource prepare for success.
+To help you prepare and for practical advice visit the prepare for success website.

 Chevening Fellowships may follow different course outlines/styles and where this is the case, it will be communicated to you via your host institution prior to the commencement of your award.
 Please email them directly to find out specific course information for your chosen programme.